IUCNN/IUCNN/vignettes/Approximate_IUCN_Red_List_assessments_with_IUCNN.md

 features_train <- prep_features(training_occ)
 features_predict <- prep_features(prediction_occ)
 ```

 ## Label preparation
 IUCNN expects the labels for training as numerical categories.
-So, to use IUCN Red List categories, those need to be converted to numeric in the right way.
+So, to use IUCN RL categories, those need to be converted to numeric in the right way.
 This can be done using the `prepare_labels` function.
-The function can use with detailed categories or with broader threatened not threatened categories.
+The function converts the category labels as obtained from the IUCN RL into standardized numeric values, either on the detailed level of IUCN RL categories or the broader Possibly threatened/Not threatened level.
 See `?prepare_labels` for more information.
 The labels will be converted into numeric categories following the `accepted_labels` argument, so for instance, in the default case: LC -> 0 and CR -> 4.
 If you change the accepted labels, the match will change accordingly.

 ```{r}
 data("training_labels")